My Money Management Routine

 Categorize Transactions

-A day rarely goes by without having to make a credit card transaction.
-There are always bills to pay, groceries to buy, and babies and pets with specific needs.
-Since I have all of my credit card accounts linked to Copilot, I log in daily to ensure transactions from all my credit cards are categorized correctly.
-The app does a pretty good job with its “smart categorization,” so oftentimes I just click the ‘Mark as reviewed’ button and move on.
-(It also allows you to link your Amazon and Venmo accounts to categorize each of those transactions, but I prefer to do those manually.)
+A day rarely goes by without having to make a credit card transaction, because adulthood.
+Since I have all of my credit card accounts linked to Copilot, I spend a few minutes daily ensuring my credit card are categorized correctly.
+The app does a pretty good job with “smart categorization,” so oftentimes I just click the ‘Mark as reviewed’ button and move on.

 Monthly